rpede/tutorial-vm-spa/docs/virtualbox-vm.md

 Click "New" button.
 Select the `.iso` file you just downloaded in the "ISO Image" field.
 And check "Skip Unattended Installation".
+Then "Next" through the rest of the steps.

 ![Create VM from Ubuntu ISO](./vb-create-vm.png)

-When are done with the wizard a new window will pop up with the screen of the VM.
+When you're done with the wizard a new window will pop up with the screen of the VM.
 At this point you need to open the Settings dialog and change the network adapter to bridged.